binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-3-the-start.md

 ---
 layout: post
-title:  "Approach Bash Like a Developer - Part 2 - The Start"
+title:  "Approach Bash Like a Developer - Part 3 - The Start"
 date:   2018-07-26 00:00:00 +0000
 categories: bash
 ---

-This is part two of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.
+This is part three of a series on how to approach bash programming in a way that's safer and more structured than your basic script, as taught by most tutorials.